KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-02-06-hydrogen-molecular-ion.md

 A. At the united-atom limit $(D=0)$, the electronic energy converges to that of hydrogen-like AOs with $Z=2$: $E_{el} = -Z^2 / \left ( 2 n^2 \right ) = -2/n^2$.

 B. At the separated-atoms limit, the electronic energy converges to the average of those of the hydrogen-like AOs.
-The two lowest state converge to
+The two lowest states converge to

 $$E_{el} = \frac{ -\frac{1}{2} + -\frac{1}{2}}{2}  = -\frac{1}{2} $$